chloeli-15/jailbreaking_interp/README.md

 - At earlier layers 1-6, the model computes a representation of the task.
 - At layers 7-12, the model computes the **harmlessness feature**, which assesses whether the input is dangerous, illegal, unethical, etc. Part of this information is stored at some end-of-instruction position.
 (In Vicuna, this is the "." position; In Llama, this is the "[" of the assistant tag.)
 However,
 - From layers 12 to 13, the information about harmlessness is retrieved and transferred to the -1 position by the circuit responsible for refusal.
-- At layers 13-21, the model computes the **refusal feature**, which produces the output "I'm sorry, I cannot answer ...", based on the information about harmlessness.
+- At layers 13-21, the model computes the **refusal feature**, which produces the output "I'm sorry, I cannot answer ...", based on the information about harmlessness and likely many other information.

 CAN I REPLICATE THIS IN LLAMA?

 ### Patching individual attention heads

+ß
+### Attention pattern analysis
 LOOK AT ATTN_OUT LY12-13
 VISUALISE ATTN PATTERNS